Glossary

 Security & Governance

-Section titled “Security & Governance”Security Block
+Section titled “Security & Governance”Safety Engine

 Section titled “Security Block”Glob patterns that absolutely prevent usage of certain plugins, MCP servers, or Docker images.
 Cannot be overridden.